dror27/dk-shack/vol1/songs/en/Hymns & Praises.md

 Rays of sunshine trying hard to put a face\
 Stormy clouds are holding tears close to the chest\
-The wind howling muted, dark, without a sound\
+The wind's howling muted, dark, without a sound\
 We’re messing around\
 \
 Peeling clothes in secret places no one knows\